zgtruchlewski/zgtruchlewski.github.io/_posts/2020-09-08-stats-lexicon.md

 pin: true
 ---

 Many statistical terms are daunting.
 They can quickly become confusing.
 Even scholars themselves do not agree on what some mean.
-Try asking what a [p-value is at a conference](https://fivethirtyeight.com/features/not-even-scientists-can-easily-explain-p-values/) or, if you want to see academics practice kung-fu, ask a group of them whether one should use fixed or random effects.
+Try asking what a [p-value is at a conference](https://fivethirtyeight.com/features/not-even-scientists-can-easily-explain-p-values/) or, if you want to see academics practice kung-fu, ask them whether one should use fixed or random effects (safety not guaranteed).
 Sometimes, it is even hard to distinguish statistical concepts from expletives used by [Captain Haddock](https://en.wikipedia.org/wiki/Captain_Haddock#Expletives).

 Strangely enough, I have not yet come across a statistical book with a glossary.
-So I hope this quick dictionary (a work-in-progress!) will help you (and me) to survive the life statistical.
+So I hope this simple dictionary (a work-in-progress!) will help you (and me) to survive the life statistical.
 Let me know where I can improve it!

 # Alphabetically:

 * ***Berkson's paradox:***

-* ***bias-variance trade-off:***
+* ***Bias-variance trade-off:***

-* ***collider:*** common effect of two causes.
+* ***Collider:*** common effect of two causes.
 In DAGs where two arrows collide.
 Thus if you condition on this collider, there can be an association between these two causes even though there is no causal relation between them.
 This is due to the fact that information circulates from one cause to the effect to the second cause.
 	- This leads to *selection bias*: association between A and Y even if A does not cause Y. NB: a common effect is not necessarily a collider: a common effect can be the effect of a collider.
 Selection bias also arises in this case if we condition on the effect of a collider.

 <!-- These are the most important concepts we've seen in McElreath's book and in the course.
 Try to skim this through and see what sticks and what does not.
 Also, if you come by better definitions, please do send them to me!